 Note: Requires 15 hours of field observation in a school setting during the day.

-The College of Education limits the transfer of coursework into its graduate programs to a maximum of 12 credits or three courses.
+The Department limits the transfer of coursework into its graduate programs to a maximum of 12 credits or three courses.
 To be considered, courses must have been completed with a minimum grade of B and no more than seven years prior to the date of entry into the graduate program and no more than ten years prior to graduation from the graduate program.